To be a good breeder and produce nice family dogs a breeder must have a number of good quality

 the age of 2 years, we will pay for your family members health testing.

-will be given full ownership of the dog at a considerably reduced pet price.
-Which is a pretty good
+at a considerably reduced pet price.
+Which is a pretty good deal considering you have the pick of

 If she IS good enough we will have her bred to a great male of my choosing, at my cost, which